 There are a number of benefits of having enough zinc as it aids healthy functioning of the body, and zinc is also highly beneficial to aid leaky gut syndrome.

 As mentioned above this is also an important nutrient for the nervous system, and there are l-glutamine benefits to aid the brain.
 Glutamine is helpful to improve concentration, focus, alertness and general intellectual ability.
 It helps to stop brain fogginess and to improve your moods.

 Glutamine is the primary source of energy for immune system cells including the t-cells.
 Stress and trauma, bacterial and viral infections deplete this nutrient and may cause the immune cells to have insufficient l-glutamine for proper functioning.

-Having an adequate amount of l-glutamine will help to strengthen immune system function aiding it to work better.
+Having an adequate amount of l-glutamine helps to maintain the acid and alkaline balance, and it will help to strengthen immune system function aiding it to work better.
 It is also an excellent remedy to aid the blood sugar and it supports pancreatic growth and function.
-It also helps to maintain the acid and alkaline balance.

 The function of the pancreas is related to sugar metabolism, so this is a good remedy to stabilize blood sugar, but if you are diabetic do not take it before checking with your doctor.
 By aiding the body to convert stored glucose or glycogen to be used for energy, this makes it helpful to aid fatigue.